kevinroy007/Real-time-object-detection/Readme.txt

 Python script for real-time object detection using a pre-trained model like YOLO (You Only Look Once) with OpenCV.
 This script will use your webcam to capture video and perform object detection in real-time.

-First, ensure you have the necessary files and dependencies:
+Ensure you have the necessary files and dependencies:

 YOLOv3 Weights: Download from the official YOLO website.
 YOLOv3 Configuration File: Usually comes with the weights.